andreagavazzi/ag_ago/README.md

 Perception is a [ROS](http://ros.org) robotics platform running on Linux Ubuntu, step by step I'll migrate some applications I built under my agRobotics firm.

-**ROS Melodic**: ROS (Robot Operating System) provides libraries and tools to help software developers create robot applications.
+**ROS Noetic**: ROS (Robot Operating System) provides libraries and tools to help software developers create robot applications.
 It provides hardware abstraction, device drivers, libraries, visualizers, message-passing, package management, and more.
 ROS is licensed under an open source, BSD license.
-ROS Melodic Morenia is the twelfth ROS distribution release.
+ROS Noetic is the latest ROS distribution release.

 **NVIDIA Jetson AGX Xavier**: The latest addition to the Jetson platform.
 It’s an AI computer for autonomous machines, delivering the performance of a GPU workstation in an embedded module under 30W.
 Jetson AGX Xavier is designed for robots, drones and other autonomous machines.